Lovers Lane (2000 film): Release

 The film was shown at the Bainbridge Island Film Festival on February 5, 2000.
 It also got accepted in the Slamdance Film Festival.
 Lovers Lane was released direct-to-video in 2000.
 According to the film's Blu-ray commentary track, it made back its entire budget after a deal was signed with Blockbuster.

 Reception

 Jon Condit from Dread Central stated, "Down a few cold ones and enjoy a return to simpler times.
 Back when little things like scripts, budgets, and knowing winks were not required."
 Greg Muskewitz of eFilmCritic.com called Lovers Lane a "cheap, cheesy ripoff of I Know What You Did Last Summer", and panned it for low grade production values.

 Home media

 Planet Entertainment released the film on directly to DVD on October 30, 2000.
 First Look Studios released a new DVD on July 16, 2002.
 Seville Pictures and Warner Bros. released a DVD edition in Canada in 2000.

 Arrow Films released a special edition Blu-ray of the film on April 25, 2023, licensed by MGM Home Entertainment.

+International rights to the film are currently held by SC Global Media.